agile-learning-institute/mentorHub-mongodb/README.md

 # mentorhub-mongodb

-This project contains the data model for all collections in the mentorHub database, along with code and sample data to support
+This project contains the data model for all collections in the mentorHub database, along with code and sample data to support testing and migration

 To learn how to contibute, see [CONTRIBUTING.md](CONTRIBUTING.md)